basicallydan/danhough.com/_drafts/2014-05-04-six-months-later.md

 ...kind of.

 Six months ago, I was newly unemployed, fresh from my job at Huddle where I'd learned so much, and made many friends.
 I was nervous and excited.
-I published a blog post which struck a chord with hundreds of people and attracted the attention of thousands.
+One night, I published a blog post which struck a chord with hundreds of people and attracted the attention of thousands.

 In hindsight, if I had followed the vague, thirteen-word plan I'd hastily typed up that night, I probably would not have had as much fun as I've had in the last six months.

 ## The Beginning of an Era

 Unemployed life was pretty novel at first.
 On my first day, three separate people sent me a link to that [Mitchell & Webb sketch about working from home](https://www.youtube.com/watch?v=co_DNpTMKXk).
 I continued to go to my regular social engagements.
-At movie club every Friday I was jokingly teased about sitting around doing nothing all day.
+At the regular movie club I attend most Fridays I was jokingly teased about sitting around doing nothing all day.
 At early-morning bouldering sessions I had a much more blazé attitude towards finishing up our session at 7:40am as my friends rushed to work and I sauntered back home or to a nearby café with my laptop.

 Naturally, though, I didn't spend all my time sitting around, playing computer games and watching crappy daytime TV.
 I've heard the horror stories and read the advice, so I knew from the beginning that I needed a routine.
 So, I decided I'd stick to my usual routine: wake up, do some exercise, shower, eat breakfast, get to work, stop at about 6pm.
 But working solo from home is not at all the same as working in a team, in an office.
 I had more flexibility because I had nobody to report to, and nobody waiting on me.
 I had no stand-ups, no retrospectives, no planning meetings, no lunch & learns, and most days, no team lunches (I still visited friends, from time to time).